 Due to the complex and long-term nature of project finance transactions, the risks involved need to be identified in the first instance and allocated to the parties best placed to undertake such risks.
 The special purpose vehicle (ie, the project company) involved should be a Manx corporate vehicle with limited liability protection, such as a company limited by shares (incorporated under either the Isle of Man Companies Acts 1931-2004, or the Companies Act 2006), a limited liability company (incorporated under the Limited Liability Companies Act 1996, as a form of company based on the Wyoming model company wherein a partnership-like membership structure is combined with limited liability protection for its members not unlike a conventional company) or a protected cell company (incorporated under the Protected Cell Companies Act 2004, being a company that has the power to create one or more cells, each with its own assets, liabilities, business activities and risk).

 Foreign investment and investors are actively encouraged and welcomed in the Isle of Man, and there are no restrictions in relation to either.
-As the Isle of Man is not part of the EU (and the Island only has a very limited legal relationship with the EU), no EU law (such as EU competition law) would be relevant to any project finance transactions in the Isle of Man.
+As the Isle of Man is not part of the EU, no EU law (such as EU competition law) would be relevant to any project finance transactions in the Isle of Man.

 Mining was once an important industry in the Island, with deposits of zinc ore and lead ore being mined at numerous sites.
 Today, the remaining minerals are owned by the Isle of Man Government, which also manages the extraction thereof, although there are no current commercial mining operations in the Island.

-A hydrocarbon exploration company has recently been awarded a licence from the Isle of Man Government to explore natural gas opportunities within part of the Island’s territorial seas off its east coast, and hopes to begin acquiring and processing a 3D seismic survey over the field in the next few months to map and appraise the reserves.
+A hydrocarbon exploration company has recently been awarded a licence from the Isle of Man government to explore natural gas opportunities within part of the Island’s territorial seas off its east coast, but as yet it is thought that no reserves have been identified.

 The Island is a net exporter of electricity, some of which is generated from a waste-to-energy facility.
-There are currently (pre-Brexit) no restrictions on trading natural resources with countries in the EU.
-The UK’s Export Act 2002 and the associated order made thereunder (ie, the Export Control Order 2008) have been made part of Isle of Man law.
+The UK’s Export Control Act 2002 and the associated order made thereunder (ie, the Export Control Order 2008) have been made part of Isle of Man law.
 Whilst the Isle of Man Treasury can issue an export licence, businesses are encouraged to contact the UK’s Export Control Organisation (part of the Department for International Trade) for such a licence.
 The enforcement of export controls is the responsibility of Customs and Excise in the Island.